French 3 upper: practise and consolidate: module 3

-This course aims to further improve your upper intermediate French, at a gentle pace.
-You will build up your confidence by learning the language gradually with the emphasis on speaking and listening.
-You will move from basic language skills towards fluency and the course will give you a greater insight into French life and culture.
+The course will support you consolidate and further improve your upper intermediate French.
+You will build up your confidence with an emphasis on speaking and listening.
+You will move towards better fluency and the course will give you a greater insight into French speaking life and culture.

 What will we cover?

 These may vary according to the needs and interests of the group, but will generally include: